Waschina/gapsnake/README.md

 ##### Setting up cluster execution

 Cluster execution of snakemake workflows is facilitated via [snakemake executor plugins](https://snakemake.github.io/snakemake-plugin-catalog/index.html).

-To install the plugin for SLURM, you can run:
+For instance: To install the plugin for **SLURM**, you can run:

 ```sh
 conda activate gapsnake